 Durian is a thought leader when it comes to designing and delivering furniture in India.
 Going by what we have been observing about furniture in international markets, we have been doing a wonderful job in terms of quality and prices too.

 We at Durian hereby raise a call for the businesses in India to buy from India-made goods.
-We are talking about confidence that India has won by already delivering quality across industries.
+We are talking about the confidence that India has won by already delivering quality across industries.
 You need not boast about foreign made goods to your customers.
 Trust us, India-made goods are genuinely desired by the international markets too.

-We urge all businesses and brands in India to put forth their suggestions, ideas and proposals to deserve the attention of the international community too.
+We urge all businesses and brands in India to put forth their suggestions, ideas, and proposals to deserve the attention of the international community too.
 Come forward and talk about your international projects – both last and ongoing.
 Bring forth your case studies to an open forum.
 If you have never ventured out of India, chalk out your plan for the scale now.
 Yes, now.

 We also urge the custodians of international projects to ask better questions of Indian manufacturers.
 Ask for details.
 Ask for plans.
 Ask for prices, customisations, delivery schedules.
 Ask for the sun and the moon too.
-You may not have really explored Indian spirit of entrepreneurship before this.
+You may not have really explored the Indian spirit of entrepreneurship before this.

 Geopolitical tensions and natural calamities in recent times have already alerted you against the practice of outsourcing all manufacturing to one destination.
 Think larger.
 Think India.
 Support the businesses here.